takenoti/guideseq/README.md

         barcode1: CCTGAGGA
         barcode2: GTAAGGAG
         controlbarcode1: GGGGGGGG
-        controlbarcode2: GTAAGGAG
+        controlbarcode2: CGGCGACC
         description:  test_description
 ```

 ### A Full Manifest File Example<a name="manifest_example"></a>

 Below is an example of a full manifest file.
 Feel free to copy it and replace the parameters with your own experiment data.
-Remember that you can input more than just one treatment sample (e.g. the "EMX1" data below).
+Remember that you can input more than just one treatment sample (e.g. the "AAVS1_site_14" data below).

 ```
 reference_genome: chr19.fa